civilmoney/Reference-Implementation/README.md

 Initially, since Civil Money is a ghost town, it is up to the steering group to do its best to arrive at the most truthful impartial result.
 To help with this end, a two-thirds majority win is needed for any proposition to pass and all vote tallying data is freely available for download and verification by anyone.

+Further reading/contributing
+====
+Please check out the [API specifications](API.md).
+People are encouraged to submit technical solutions and contributions in the form of pull requests.
+Major alterations which can impact the system of users at a fundamental level will need to be put up for a vote if the project gains any traction.

+For general server installation instructions please see [How to install a server](HowToInstallAServer.md).

 License
 =======
 Civil Money is free and unencumbered software released into the public domain ([unlicense.org](http://unlicense.org)), unless otherwise denoted in the source file.